BioinfoNet/ReproducibleResearchRStudio/README.md

 - **Presentations:** Workshop presentation files

 ## Content
-1. Introduction to reproducibility with RStudio [Presenation, Markdown, Pdf]
+1. Introduction to reproducibility with RStudio [[Presentation](./Presentations/Reproducible-Research-RStudio.Rpres), [Markdown](./Presentations/Reproducible-Research-RStudio.md)]
-2. Introduction to Rmarkdown
-3. KnitR

 ## License
-All content of this repo is released under the [C-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode)
+All content of this repo is released under the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode)